car seat safety

 Booster seats help the child fit in the vehicle seat belt correctly.
 According to the American Academy of Pediatrics you should switch to a booster seat once your child outgrows their harness car seat in weight or height whichever comes first.
 We recommend a minimum of 4 years old, 40 lbs, 38 inches tall, and have the ability to sit relatively still and properly in a seat belt at all times.

-You do not need to use the lower anchors for booster seats.
+You do not need to use lower anchor installation for booster seats.
 Their purpose is to help keep the car seat in position for your child as they get in and out of the vehicle and to help prevent it from being a projectile in your vehicle in the case of a crash when it is not in use.
 You should always buckle the seat belt around your booster seat when it is not in use.

 Footnotes